kishoresuzil1005/Ansible/ansible.md

 2. Puppet – Uses declarative language, good for large infrastructures.
 3. hef – Uses Ruby-based DSL, ideal for complex automation.
 4. SaltStack – Fast and scalable, uses a master-minion architecture.

+## Step-by-Step Guide to Ansible

+### 1️⃣ What is Ansible?1️

+Ansible is an agentless configuration management and automation tool that helps you manage servers, deploy applications, and automate tasks using simple YAML-based playbooks.

+### Step 1: Install Ansible on Ubuntu

+#### Update and Install Ansible